SaxionSmartCities/netmobiel-platform/netmobiel-banker-ejb/doc/configuration.md

     IS 'Credit service database';
 ```

 Repeat this step for the integration test database (if required), with name `banker_test`.
+Because the test database is dropped and created by the application, the owner of the database must be set to `banker`.

 ## Configuration of the datasource
 The Netmobiel platform uses a separate XA datasource for each service.
 To add the database to Wildfly, stop Wildfly and add the following XML snippet to the standalone.xml at `<subsystem xmlns="urn:jboss:domain:datasources:5.0">/<datasources>`: